Sri Lanka with Kids: Everything You Need to Know Before You Go

 Flights to Sri Lanka with Kids

 Flights to Sri Lanka can be a challenge with kids as it is 11 hours for a direct flight from the UK but if you have the time, a number of airlines allow stopovers.
-We flew with Emirates and while we wanted to crack on and get to Sri Lanka with a minimal stop in Dubai, we had a few days in Dubai on the way home which was a lovely way to break up the flight.
+We flew with Emirates and while we wanted to crack on and get to Sri Lanka with a minimal stopover in Dubai, we had a few days in Dubai on the way home which was a lovely way to break up the flight.

 Sri Lankan beaches